avaneev/prvhash/xor_security.md

 | `Seed ^ Hash` | Addition in $\mathbb{F}_2$ (XOR) | Degree 1, but when composed with ring operations, the overall degree multiplies. |
 | `rot32` | Linear over $\mathbb{F}_2$ | Degree 1, but permutes variables non-trivially. |

-When these operations are composed as in equation (1), the resulting 64 Boolean functions expressing each bit of $\Delta_t$ in terms of the 192 state bits have **degree that grows super-linearly** (in fact, approaching 64 for high-order bits) and are **dense**—nearly all monomials of degree up to the maximum appear with non-zero coefficient.
+When these operations are composed as in equation (1), the resulting 64 Boolean functions expressing each bit of $\Delta_t$ in terms of the 192 state bits have **degree that grows super-linearly** (in fact, approaching 64 for high-order bits) and are **dense**â€”nearly all monomials of degree up to the maximum appear with non-zero coefficient.

-This is the same structural property that makes ARX (Add-Rotate-XOR) ciphers and hash functions resistant to algebraic cryptanalysis: the system of equations does not admit efficient Gröbner-basis or linearization attacks because the degree is too high and the S-polynomial computations would require time exponential in the number of variables.
+This is the same structural property that makes ARX (Add-Rotate-XOR) ciphers and hash functions resistant to algebraic cryptanalysis: the system of equations does not admit efficient GrÃ¶bner-basis or linearization attacks because the degree is too high and the S-polynomial computations would require time exponential in the number of variables.

 ---